 The last step is to modify the equations in the spreadsheet cells of the Total Company column – Column B highlighted below.
 Click on each cell in the column and you will see the equations used to calculate those numbers.
 In many cases you will see an equation that refers to a range of columns, C to G. Extend the range for those equations to column I. This will include the two new columns showing data for the Chicago and Columbus stores in the calculations for total company numbers.

 This short tutorial is a quick introduction to modifying the basic reporting template to fit your supply chain model as it grows and changes.
 You can add new facilities and more products.
 You can also add your own formulas to this template to read simulation data and calculate other financial numbers or KPIs not presently provided.
 The basic template we provide can be modified to fit any supply chain model you create.

 Template reporting logic is related to how a supply chain model is built (such as the Cincinnati Seasonings supply chain model in the online library).
 The simulation data downloads in a sequence determined by the order in which products, facilities, and vehicles were added to or deleted from the supply chain model.
 This means you need to change the way the reporting tab reads downloaded simulation data whenever you add or delete a product, facility, or vehicle.
 Look at how the “P&L Report and KPIs” tab reads data in the “Simulation Data” tab.
 Make changes as needed.

 REPORTING TEMPLATES AVAILABLE FOR DOWNLOAD

-In addition to the monthly P&L Report, there are also templates for: Humanitarian/Military Mission Report; and a beta test Supply Chain Optimizing Report.
-See below for links to those reporting templates.
+In addition to monthly P&L Reports for commercial businesses, there are also templates for Humanitarian/Military Mission Reports, and a beta test Supply Chain Optimizing Report.
+Click on the links below to download copies of those reporting templates.